datapartnership/lebanon-economic-monitor/_sources/notebooks/ntl-analysis/README.md

 # Night Time Lights in Lebanon

 Nighttime lights have become a commonly used resource to estimate changes in local economic activity.
-This section shows where nighttime lights are concentrated across Syria and observed changes over time.
+This section shows where nighttime lights are concentrated across Lebanon and observed changes over time.

 ## Data